 This post may include affiliate links.
 Please read my disclosure policy.

-Is there anything more exciting than a Thanksgiving table that's packed full of all the best recipes for the holiday season?
+Is there anything more exciting than a Thanksgiving table that's packed full of all the best side dish recipes for the holiday season?
+And, of course, you can't have a full Thanksgiving table without traditional stuffing.

 Jump to:

-Deceptively Flavorful - Despite minimal ingredients, this recipe is exceptionally flavorful.
+- Deceptively Flavorful - Despite minimal ingredients, this recipe is exceptionally flavorful.
 This is going to be everyone's favorite stuffing recipe.
 It really is that good!

-Make-Ahead - You can even prepare your stuffing in advance to get ahead on holiday cooking.
+- Make-Ahead - You can even prepare your stuffing in advance to get ahead on holiday cooking.
 Check out the "Storing Leftovers" section below for make-ahead instructions.

 🧾Ingredient Notes

-Bread - I recommend gluten-free white sandwich bread.
+- Bread - I recommend gluten-free white sandwich bread.
 For the photos, I used Canyon Bakehouse brand but I have also made this with Udi's white bread.
+If you're not using gluten-free bread, feel free to use regular white sandwich bread.

-Eggs - Eggs help bind everything together to form more of a casserole.
+- Eggs - Eggs help bind everything together to form more of a casserole.

-Veggies - We're using the classic stuffing duo of onion and celery.
+- Veggies - We're using the classic stuffing duo of onion and celery.

-Turkey Stock - I keep it classic with turkey stock, but you can use chicken stock or make it vegetarian with vegetable broth.
-Keep in mind that the broth you use will dramatically impact the flavor so use a good brand you like.
+- Turkey Stock - I keep it classic with turkey stock, but you can use chicken stock or make it vegetarian with vegetable broth.
+Keep in mind that the broth you use will dramatically impact the flavor, so use a good brand you like.

-Seasonings - A simple combination of kosher salt, black pepper, loads of ground sage, and a pinch of thyme gives our stuffing the perfect flavor.
+- Seasonings - A simple combination of kosher salt, black pepper, loads of ground sage, and a pinch of thyme gives our stuffing the perfect flavor.

-💭 Variations
+💭 Stuffing Variations

-Add fresh herbs.
+- Add fresh herbs.
 If you like a little extra herby flavor, try adding freshly chopped rosemary, sage, and parsley.

 ⏲️How to Make Gluten-Free Stuffing

-Step 1 - Mix the Ingredients
+Mix the Ingredients

 Start by buttering a small casserole dish or loaf pan and tearing or cutting the bread into 1-inch pieces.